bryansteiner/gpu-passthrough-tutorial/README.md

 </domain>
 ```

-The final thing to remember is that during the windows installation on your virtual disk, you need to include the virtio-iso as the second CDROM to load the drivers (we've already completed this in a [previous step](#virtual-iso)).
+The final thing to remember is that during the windows installation on your virtual disk, you need to include the virtio-iso as the second CDROM to load the drivers (we've already completed this in a [previous section](#virtio-iso)).

 <h4>
     Hyper-V Enlightenments